atsushieno/augene-ng/README.md

 ![augene editor: configuration tab](docs/images/augene-config.png)

 By default those lists are actually empty.
-It's a screenshot of the app that has loaded sample data that makes use of Collective (bundled with Tracktion [Waveform](https://www.tracktion.com/products/waveform)).
+It's a screenshot of the app that has loaded sample data that makes use of VST3 plugins.

 To use this app, there are couple of things to do - Configure the app.
 Namely paths to two external tools are needed: